Avi9482/half_cheetah_with_dqn/README.md

 To bridge this gap, a custom **`DiscretizedActionWrapper`** is introduced that discretizes each action dimension into `bins` uniformly-spaced values, creating a finite combinatorial action grid.
 The agent is then trained end-to-end using standard DQN with experience replay and a target network.

-Finally, the DQN agent is **benchmarked against a PPO baseline** on normalized metrics including episodic return, episode length, and training loss — providing a practical illustration of how algorithm-environment fit impacts performance.

 ---